HawaiiBeach/TinyNvidiaUpdateChecker/README.md

 Provides an optional list of older compatible versions.
 Easily downgrade when facing bugs, or switch between Game Ready Drivers (GRD) and Studio (SD) drivers.

+### One-click autorun on login

+Check for driver updates in the background on user login with one click in the **Configuration Menu**.

 ## How to use

 Be sure to [check out the wiki](https://github.com/HawaiiBeach/TinyNvidiaUpdateChecker/wiki) to learn more about how to use TNUC.